pegahcarter/transaction-log/README.md

 # rebalance-my-portfolio
-Want to automatically rebalance your personal cryptocurrency portfolio?
-This repository ensures that your cryptocurrencies maintain an equal dollar value AND documents every transaction into a SQL database.
+This repository will automatically rebalance your personal cryptocurrency portfolio.

+**Coming soon: interactive simulations to compare any portfolio of coins, from hourly rebalancing frequencies to monthly rebalancing frequencies.**

 ![Current website design](/images/2018.11.07.jpg)